kandekore/Click-And-Collect-for-WooCommerce/readme.txt

 - **Booking Window**: Set the minimum number of hours required for advanced booking.
 - **Collection Time Settings**: Configure the opening and closing times for collection on each day of the week.
 - **Shipping Methods Settings**: Select the shipping methods that support click and collect.
+- **Future Collections Widget** : Stay on top of your game with our custom dashboard widget.

 == Usage ==